 Pro tip: You can use pair programming in your company – not just to increase productivity but also to mentor new employees.

 Fostering a culture of learning can empower your team to grow professionally and tackle challenges with confidence.
 This investment in your team’s skills strengthens the entire group’s output.
+In fact, 94% of employees say they would stay longer at a company that invests in their learning and development, which shows just how powerful a mentorship culture can be.

 Tracking and Reporting Progress